trufflesuite/drizzle-react-components/README.md

 ```
 import { newContextComponents } from "drizzle-react-components";
-const { AccountData, ContractData, ContractForm } = newContextComponents;
+const { AccountData, ContractData, ContractForm, LoadingContainer } = newContextComponents;
 ```

-`LoadingContainer` is not provided with the new context components currently.
-Also note that you must pass in `drizzle` and `drizzleState` for each of these components.
+Note that with the new context api you must pass in `drizzle` and `drizzleState` for each of these components.

+### LoadingContainer

+This component wraps your entire app (but within the DrizzleProvider) and will show an initializing screen until Drizzle, and therefore web3 and your contracts, are initialized.

+`initializingComp` (component) The component displayed while Drizzle initializes.

+`accessDeniedComp` (component) The component displayed if user denies permission to their account.

 ### Legacy Context Components